Submitting Variables to VSX

 you have been diligent and have submitted an obvious candidate,

-it will often be approved within a very short time (hours to a day or
+it will often be approved within a very short time (up to a few days),

 There will be submissions where the moderator thinks insufficient